anthonycoffey/React-Native-App/memory-bank/systemPatterns.md

     *   **Invoice-Specific UI (`components/job/invoice/`):**
         *   `CurrencyInput.tsx`: A themed version of currency input with formatting logic (potential redundancy with `components/CurrencyInput.tsx`).
     *   **Common Patterns:**
-        *   Many job-specific components are card-like, using `globalStyles.card` (this should be reviewed/updated to use the new `Card.tsx` where appropriate).
+        *   Job-specific components in `components/job/` are self-contained cards, each wrapping its content in the `<Card>` component.
         *   API interactions are common, typically followed by `fetchJob()` to refresh data.
         *   Modals are used for forms (add line item, cancel job) and confirmations.
         *   Extensive use of `useThemeColor` hooks for fine-grained theming of standard components.